Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 Biographical Information

-Francisco Peña has been a minor league catcher.
-His father, Tony Peña, caught in the majors, while his brother Tony Peña Jr. played in the majors as well.
+Francisco Peña is a catcher.
+His father, Tony Peña, caught in the majors, while his brother, shortstop Tony Peña Jr., played in the majors as well.
 Francisco's uncle Ramon Peña was in the major leagues and his cousin Rudy Peña played in the minors.

 Francisco played for the Bronx team in the 2001 Little League World Series (in which his teammate, star pitcher Danny Almonte, became notorious for having lied about his age).
 He was signed by the New York Mets in July 2006; the scouts were Ismael Cruz, a different Ramon Pena and Juan Mercado.